yugr/sortcheck/README.md

 and performing various checks prior to passing control to libc.
 It could be applied to both C and C++ programs although for the latter std::sort and std::binary\_search are more typical.
-Checking those would require (rather simple) compile-time instrumentation.
+Checking those would be more involved and require compile-time instrumentation (a simple one though).

 The tool is a proof-of-concept so it's hacky and slower than necessary.
+Still it's quite robust - I've successfully booted stock Ubuntu 14 under it.

 # What are current results?